NoriSte/ui-testing-best-practices/sections/advanced/email-testing.md

   htmlLinks().should(..); // or chain further
   images().should(..);

-  // note that you can use different styles of api assertions.
+  // note that you can use different styles of api assertions with Cypress
   // check out api testing examples at
   // https://github.com/cypress-io/cypress-example-recipes/tree/master/examples/blogs__e2e-api-testing
   // https://github.com/muratkeremozcan/cypressExamples/blob/master/cypress-api-testing/cypress/integration/firstTest.spec.js